wp-cli/handbook/commands/db/prefix.md

 # wp db prefix

-Display the database table prefix.
+Displays the database table prefix.

 Display the database table prefix, as defined by the database handler's interpretation of the current site.